-If you stare at the below snapshot, you will have a fair understanding of the Selenium components, both internal and the external ones.
+If you stare at the below snapshot, you will have a fair understanding of the Selenium components, both internal and external.
 In this picture, we’ve depicted the entire hierarchy of the Selenium framework.

-Though, Selenium RC is still active but in maintenance only mode.
-It has few features that aren’t available or deprecated in Selenium 2.0.
+It has a few features that aren’t available or deprecated in the later versions of Selenium.
 It is made up of two subparts.

 Selenium RC components are as follows:

-The Selenium Server – It starts and terminates the browser, translates, and processes the Selenium commands sent from the test app.
-It behaves like an HTTP proxy, controls and verifies the HTTP messages exchanged between the client and the application under test.
+It starts and terminates the browser, and translates and processes the Selenium commands sent from the test app.
+It behaves like an HTTP proxy, and controls and verifies the HTTP messages exchanged between the client and the application under test.

 You decide to choose it in the following scenario.